Key Takeaways

 This guide unpacks Section 44AB systematically: who is covered, who is exempt, the cash-test, the presumptive scheme interaction, the forms, and the action plan to keep the audit on track.

 Looking for expert help with Section 44AB tax audit, Form 3CD preparation and filing services?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 Section 44AB at a Glance